 Software-as-a-service, by definition, provides 24/7 accessibility to its customers.
-The success of the erstwhile on-premise business software was dependent upon the number of licenses sold, SaaS is helping drive the change that success is now dependent on usage and hence linked closer to ‘value’ provided.
+The success of the erstwhile on-premise business software was dependent upon the number of licenses sold, SaaS is helping drive the change that success is now dependent on user engagement and hence linked closer to ‘value’ provided.
 Hence the growth in the SaaS world is moving away from trying to convince someone to buy the application, but rather, in ensuring that customers and users… continue to regularly use it!

 Engagement levels of users vary significantly among the B2C and B2B worlds.
 In the B2C realm, businesses are trying hard to imitate the Facebook and YouTube models to ensure as much usage as possible (though recent reports would strongly suggest any ‘addiction’ driving approach to be misguided).
 This cannot be said for the B2B SaaS world though, as reports indicate that only the large businesses are maximizing gains from SaaS usage and this reflects in their market share, growth, and revenue.